HoomanBahreini/MySQLConnectionManagerForNet/README.md

     Server=host1, host2, host3; Database=myDataBase; Uid=myUsername; Pwd=myPassword

 The above connection string is valid, and the requests should be load balanaced among the 3 hosts.
-Unfortunately there are several open bugs with MySQL Connector for .Net and multi-host connection string does not work: [81650](https://bugs.mysql.com/bug.php?id=81650), [88962](https://bugs.mysql.com/bug.php?id=88962)
+Unfortunately there are several open bugs ([81650](https://bugs.mysql.com/bug.php?id=81650), [88962](https://bugs.mysql.com/bug.php?id=88962)) for MySQL Connector for .Net and multi-host connection string does not work:

 This project is for developers who use .NET with MySQL connector for .Net.
 It allows you to use a multi-host connection string and it uses a simple a round robin algorithm to distribute the requests among all hosts.
 If it detect that one of the hosts are down, it would ignore it for 5 mins, and then reties the host.
 Your connection would still work if you have at least one running DB instance.